 GLOBAL MARKETS-Stocks cheer China trade relief, bonds face debt deluge

-LONDON/SYDNEY, May 7 (Reuters) - World shares climbed on Thursday after Chinese exports proved far stronger than even bulls had imagined, while bond investors were still daunted by the staggering amount of U.S. debt set to be sold and a tussle over ECB bond buying.
+LONDON, May 7 (Reuters) - World shares rose on Thursday after Chinese exports proved far stronger than even bulls had imagined, while bond investors were still daunted by the staggering amount of U.S. debt set to be sold and a tussle over European Central Bank bond buying.

-The surprise stoked speculation the Asian giant could recover from its coronavirus lockdown quicker than first thought and support global growth in the process.
+The surprise stoked speculation China could recover from its coronavirus lockdown quicker than first thought and support global growth in the process.

-The news had helped Japan's Nikkei .N225 and Seoul's Kopsi .KS11 recover from shaky starts and Europe's main London .FTSE, Paris .FCHI and Frankfurt .GDAXI bourses all made 0.4%-0.7% early gains. .EU
+The news helped Japan's Nikkei .N225 and Seoul's Kopsi .KS11 shake off early wobbles in Asia and Europe's main London .FTSE, Paris .FCHI and Frankfurt .GDAXI markets extended gains, putting all of them roughly 1% higher. .EU

-E-Mini futures for the S&P 500 ESc1 fared better with a bounce of 1.2%, though there were ominous signs too.
-Turkey's lira fell to a record low amid worries about its dwindling reserves, oil was back under $30 a barrel and Italy's bond yields hit 2% again.
+E-Mini futures for the S&P 500 ESc1 fared better with a bounce of 1.6%, though there were ominous signs.
+Turkey's lira fell to a record low amid worries about its dwindling FX reserves , and Italy's bond yields hit 2% again before managing to recover.
 GVD/EURO/R

-But with the full economic impact of COVID-19 still to be known and huge amounts of debt potentially pushing up borrowing costs "the market is hugely split between die hard bears and buy-on-dip buyers", he added.
+But with the full economic impact of COVID-19 still to be seen and huge amounts of debt potentially pushing up borrowing costs, "the market is hugely split between die-hard bears and buy-on-dip buyers", he added.

 Markets had traded cautiously overnight with renewed Sino-U.S. tensions lurking in the background.